 The audio inpainting model presented hereinafter is based on the time-frequency sparsity of audio signals.
 As the sparsifying transform, we use the Gabor transform, known also as the Short-time Fourier transform (STFT).
 The Gabor transform uses a~single prototype window function which is translated in time and frequency-modulated \cite{Grochenig2001:Foundations.T-F.analysis,christensen2008}.
 The window serves to localize the signal in time.
 In discrete time, the translation of the window, denoted $\g$, is characterized by the integer window shift $a$.
 The number of modulations is denoted $M$ and will be referred to as the number of frequency channels.

-There exist convenient combinations of $\g$ and the parameters $a,M$ such that the resulting Gabor system forms a~frame of $\CC^L$, i.e.\ any $\y\in\CC^L$ is representable in a stable way as the linear combination of the Gabor vectors \cite{christensen2003,heil,Feichtinger_gabor2001}.
+There exist convenient combinations of $\g$ and the parameters $a,M$ such that the resulting Gabor system forms a~frame of $\CC^L$, i.e.\ any signal $\y\in\CC^L$ is representable in a stable way as the linear combination of the Gabor vectors \cite{christensen2003,heil,Feichtinger_gabor2001}.
 Although Gabor bases can be constructed, overcomplete systems which allow non-unique signal representation are preferred.
-In the overcomplete setup, the synthesis operator $\syn\colon\CC^N\rightarrow\CC^L, N>L$ generates a signal from the coefficients.
-Its adjoint $\ana\colon\CC^L\rightarrow\CC^N$ produces coefficients out of the signal.
+In the overcomplete setup, the synthesis operator $\syn\colon\CC^N\rightarrow\CC^L$ generates a signal of length $L$ from the $N>L$ coefficients.
+Its adjoint, the analysis operator $\ana\colon\CC^L\rightarrow\CC^N$, produces coefficients out of the signal.
 Note that we treat the signal as a~complex vector, although we work only with real signals.

 In this paper, only Gabor \emph{tight frames} will be used.
 They have convenient properties from both the theoretical and practical points of view.
 For example, the windows used in synthesis and analysis are identical (up to a~scale factor).
 We will make use of the so-called Parseval tight frames, which in addition satisfy \cite{christensen2008}